 On today’s date in 1898, the Canadian Pacific Railway (CPR) bought the narrow gauge Columbia and Western Railway, which ran through southern British Columbia and would help preserve Canadian sovereignty.

 The Columbia and Western Railway was built two years earlier by F. Augustus Heinze, a Montana mining promoter who later ran into financial troubles.

 On Feb.
-11, 1898, Heinze sold his smelter at Trail Creek Landing on the Columbia River, the Columbia and Western railway and its land grant for $806,000.
+11, 1898, Heinze sold the Columbia and Western Railway and its land grant – plus his smelter at Trail Creek Landing on the Columbia River – for $806,000.

 “Ironically, as the unwanted smelter developed and purchased more mines in other regions of the province, the railroad became an important part of the operation,” reads an article entitled “Rossland: The Early Years of the Golden City” by the Royal BC Museum.

 “It was needed to transport raw ore from these distant mines to the smelter for refinement.
 Both the railroad and the smelter prospered.
 The Trail smelter became one of the jewels in the C.P.R. empire.”

 After silver was discovered in southern British Columbia in the late 1800s, thousands of Americans rushed in and assumed control of the area.